Dawid Malan: International career

 Malan was named in England's Twenty20 International (T20I) squad for their home series against South Africa in June 2017.
 He made 78 on his debut, on 25 June 2017, with England winning the match and Malan adjudged 'man of the match' for his batting performance.
 He was added to England's Test squad, ahead of the third Test against South Africa, and made his Test debut on 27 July 2017 as a number 5 batsman.
 In the first innings, he made 1 before being bowled out by a yorker from Kagiso Rabada; in the second innings he was dismissed for 10.
 He also failed to impress in his second Test, raising questions over his Test future.
 However, Malan kept his place for the series against the West Indies and scored his maiden Test 50, helping England to win their first day-night Test.

 Malan was selected for the winter tours to Australia and New Zealand, during the 3rd Ashes Test at the WACA in December 2017, Malan scored his first Test century: his 100 was the first century of the series from the England team.
 Malan continued his good form in T20Is on the tour, adding another three half-centuries in the four games he played in the Trans-Tasman Tri-Series, though this was not enough to see him keep his place in the team once rested players were recalled during the following English summer.
 He did retain his place for the two Tests against Pakistan and the first Test against India that summer, but was dropped after a poor run of form.

 Malan was added to England's One Day International (ODI) squad for their one-off match against Ireland on 3 May 2019.
 He made 24 runs on his ODI debut for England in the match, as a number of their World Cup squad were rested.

 Malan was recalled to the T20I squad for tour to New Zealand, and, on 8 November 2019 in the fourth T20I, Malan scored his first century.
 It was the second, and fastest, by an England batsman, coming from just 48 balls.
-He played in all six of England's T20Is against Pakistan and Australia in the summer of 2020, scoring 213 runs, with his performances moving him to first position in the ICC T20I batsman rankings in September 2020.
+He played in all six of England's T20Is against Pakistan and Australia in the summer of 2020, scoring 213 runs, with his performances moving him to first position in the ICC T20I batter rankings in September 2020.
 His good form in the format continued on the winter tour to South Africa, where two 'Player of the Match' performances of 55 and 99 not out in the second and third T20Is saw him reach the highest ever rating (915 points) in the ICC rankings.